sungsoo-ahn/2025/_posts/2025-04-28-scalable-mcts.md

 ### Deep RL + MCTS

 Since part of the popularity of MCTS is due to its use in the AlphaGo line of work (AlphaGo, AlphaZero, MuZero, etc.), we wanted to expand on how MCTS is incoporated into this work.
 We will focus on AlphaZero and MuZero, explaining what they are and how they are different.
 AlphaZero uses a general-purpose MCTS algorithm and directly uses the state transition function for the game of Go.
 AlphaZero doesn't just use the policy network to choose actions, which could cause spurious approximation errors.
 Instead, it combines its policy network with MCTS, effectively improving the policy and averaging over approximation errors <d-cite key="schrittwieser2020mastering"></d-cite>.
 After conducting search with MCTS starting from the current state, AlphaZero returns a vector representing the probability distribution over the next moves.
 Additionally, the policy network is trained to maximize the similarity between its policy vector and the search probabilities derived from MCTS via the cross entropy loss.
-A very important detail is that both methods use **virtual loss** to evaluate the N most promising positions in parallel, a form of **tree parallelism** that we will describe in more detail later.
+A very important detail is that both methods use **virtual loss** to evaluate the N most promising positions in parallel, a form of **tree parallelism** that we will describe in more detail later <d-cite key="schrittwieser2024questions"></d-cite>.

 MuZero further generalizes this approach, incorporating a learned state transition function for planning in environments with single-agent domains and intermediate rewards, such as Atari games.
 MuZero matched the performance of AlphaZero in games of Go, chess, and shogi even though MuZero had no knowledge of the game rules.
 They also show the scalability of planning in Go and Atari games:

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.html path="assets/img/2025-04-28-scalable-mcts/mu_zero_scaling_1.png" class="img-fluid-2 rounded z-depth-1" %}
+        {% include figure.html path="assets/img/2025-04-28-scalable-mcts/mu_zero_scaling_1.png" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/2025-04-28-scalable-mcts/mu_zero_scaling_2.png" class="img-fluid rounded z-depth-1" %}